 Trust us: you won’t go home hungry.

-Savannah is an incredibly historic city filled with beautifully restored historic homes, so it should be no surprise that one of the best things to do in Savannah is to tour one of those gorgeous homes!
-Savannah is chock full of historic homes turned museums, thanks in no small part to the efforts of the Historic Savannah Foundation, whose hard work transformed historic Savannah into the living and breathing museum it is today.
+Savannah is chock full of beautiful historic homes and buildings turned into museums, thanks in no small part to the efforts of the Historic Savannah Foundation, whose hard work transformed historic Savannah into the living and breathing museum it is today.
+Many of those museums tell the stories of Savannah’s former residents, and visiting them is an excellent way to connect with and learn about Savannah’s diverse communities.

 - Davenport Museum: Located just around the corner from the Owens-Thomas house, the Davenport Museum is very first home ever preserved and restored by the Savannah Historic Foundation, and you’ll learn a bit about that history.
 While the Davenport Museum does respectfully discuss the lives of the enslaved people who lived in the home, the tour is more focused on the historic architecture and elements of the home itself.

-There are tons of historic home tours in Savannah, each one telling a different story about different members of Savannah’s society and history.
+There are tons of historic home tours and museums in Savannah, each one telling a different story about different members of Savannah’s society and history.
 But we found that not all home tours seemed as willing to critically and honestly approach its complex history.
 For example, the Andrew Low House at one point housed the richest man in Savannah, who was made wealthy by the cotton trade – only we didn’t see a single mention of the enslaved people who made that wealth possible on their website.
 Yikes.
+(Edit: It seems like that problem has been corrected, and the website mentions the enslaved Milledge family.)

 We urge you to do a little careful research and read between the lines – or read reviews – before choosing which home tour to patronize, and keep your ears open for the stories that aren’t being told.